 Every business has technology, equipment and other physical belongings that they rely on, without which your whole operation would grind to a halt.

 Contents cover is designed to keep the show on the road whatever happens, by protecting all your physical bits and bobs in the case of theft, fire, flooding, loss or damage.
-So, you don’t have to foot the bill for expensive replacements.
+So, you do not have to foot the bill for expensive replacements.

-As the name suggests, portable equipment insurance is for all the stuff you take out and about with you, including smartphones, laptops, tablets and cameras.
+As the name suggests, portable equipment insurance is for all the stuff you take out and about with you, including: